Augmentedjs/tiledpalettequant/README.md

 See [LICENSE](./LICENSE) for full text.

-> Portions of the legacy quantizer are derived from the original *tiledpalettequant* tool by rilden.
+> Portions of the Original quantizer are derived from the original *tiledpalettequant* tool by rilden.
 Attribution retained.

 ---